oconnor663/jacko.io/posts/async_intro.md

 Each thread uses a lot of memory,[^stack_space] so there's a limit on how many threads we can spawn.
-It's harder to see on the Playground, but we can also cause performance problems by switching between lots of threads at once.[^basketball_demo] Threads are a fine way to run a few jobs in parallel, or even a few hundred, but for various reasons they don't scale well beyond that.[^thread_pool] If we want to run thousands of jobs at once, we need something different.
+It's harder to see on the Playground, but we can also cause performance problems by switching between lots of threads at once.[^basketball_demo] Threads are a fine way to run a few jobs in parallel, or even a few hundred, but for various reasons they don't scale well beyond that.[^thread_pool] If we want to run thousands of jobs, we need something different.

 [^stack_space]: In particular, each thread allocates space for its "stack",
     which is 8&nbsp;MiB by default on Linux.
 The OS uses fancy tricks to